edeliciouso/Predicting-Crop-Yields/README.md

 - RandomForest.ipynb : contains the testing using the Random Forest model
 - LinearRegression.ipynb : contains the testing using the Linear Regression model
 - DecisionTree.ipynb : contains the testing using the Decision Tree model
+- RidgeRegression.ipynb : contains the testing using the Ridge Regression model
+- XGBoost.ipynb : contains the testing using the XGBoost model